top of page

 2. Eyewitness Testimony and Video Evidence

 Eyewitness accounts and video evidence from dashcams or security cameras can provide valuable insights into the sequence of events leading up to the accident.
-This evidence can significantly influence the determination of fault.
+This evidence can significantly influence the determination of fault in a chain reaction accident.

 3. Police Reports and Accident Reconstruction